lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 - deployment scripts
 - collaborators

-It's not much but it adds up very quickly as an organisation grows and it's mostly done by copy and paste of existing setup.
+It doesn't seem much but it adds up very quickly as an organisation grows and it's mostly done by copy and paste of existing setup.

-The problems with a poly-repo (stealing the naming from [monorepo.tools](https://monrepo.tools)) is that the setup cost is constant.
+The problems with a polyrepo (stealing the naming from [https://monorepo.tools](https://monorepo.tools)) is that the setup cost is constant.

 Furthermore, updates to build and deployment processes may require a non-trivial number of changes.

 The monorepo approach is very different.

 First off, there's no setup costs for collaboration.
 The new projects will end up in the same place the organisation is already using.

 Build and deployment scripts costs are high only if a new programming language is introduced.